How to Buy AstraZeneca Shares UK – With 0% Commission

-To get started, navigate to the broker’s website and choose ‘Join Now’ on the homepage.
-You’ll be prompted to pick a username and password for your account.
-You’ll also need to provide a few personal details, including your name, address, birthdate, and contact information.
+To get started, navigate to your chosen broker’s website and create an account.
+You’ll usually be prompted to pick a username and password for your account and provide a few personal details, including your name, address, birthdate, and contact information.

-To comply with government regulations, eToro requires that you verify your identity.
-You will need to upload a copy of your driver’s license or passport along with a utility bill or bank account statement that shows your address.
+To comply with government regulations, most brokers require that you verify your identity.
+This involves uploading a copy of your driver’s license or passport along with a utility bill or bank account statement that shows your address.
 Verification happens automatically online once your documents are uploaded.

-eToro requires a minimum deposit of £160 to start trading with your new account.
-You can make a deposit using a variety of different methods, including:
+Most brokers require a minimum deposit to start trading with your new account.
+You can make a deposit in a variety of ways, with popular methods including:

 - Debit card